James Y. JOHNSON

 the nature and source of the sera.
 One of these corresponds

-90 cm; between this frequency and the highest (which is
+of 90 cm; between this frequency and the highest (which

 and corresponds to 1.28 cm

-in the same serum with the state of the animals.
-The determination
+even in the same serum with the state of the animals.
+The

-avoided, for grave injury may thereby be inflicted.
+field must be avoided, for grave injury may thereby be

-result from the field, especially in the direction of increased
+may result from the field, especially in the direction of

-vitality, such as stimulation of cell-division.
-Thus growth may be
+increased vitality, such as stimulation of cell-division.
+Thus

 Fermentation and other process due to bacteria can also be